jupyterlab/jupyterlab/docs/source/extension/extension_dual_compatibility.rst

       // Create a ClapWidget and add it to the interface in the top area const clapWidget: ClapWidget = new ClapWidget();
-      clapWidget.id = 'JupyterLabClapWidget';  // Widgets need an id
+      clapWidget.id = 'JupyterLabClapWidgetLab';  // Widgets need an id
       app.shell.add(clapWidget, 'top');
     }
   };

   /**
-  * Initialization data for the clap_button extension.
+  * Initialization data for the clap_button Jupyter Notebook extension.
   */
   const pluginJupyterNotebook: JupyterFrontEndPlugin<void> = {
     id: 'clap_button:pluginNotebook',
-    description: 'Adds a clap button to the top area (JupyterLab) or right area (Jupyter Notebook 7)',
+    description: 'Adds a clap button to the right sidebar of Jupyter Notebook 7',
     autoStart: true,
     requires: [INotebookShell],
     activate: (app: JupyterFrontEnd) => {
       console.log('Jupyter Notebook extension clap_button is activated!');

-      // Create a ClapWidget and add it to the interface in the top area const clapWidget: ClapWidget = new ClapWidget();
+      // Create a ClapWidget and add it to the interface in the right area const clapWidget: ClapWidget = new ClapWidget();
-      clapWidget.id = 'JupyterNotebookClapWidget';  // Widgets need an id
+      clapWidget.id = 'JupyterNotebookClapWidgetNotebook';  // Widgets need an id
       app.shell.add(clapWidget, 'right');
     }
   };